...

 Why Massage Before Sauna Can Enhance Relaxation

 Massage first can calm the nervous system.
-Then sauna continues warming muscles gently.
+Sauna afterward continues warming muscles gently without demanding physical effort.

-This order helps people focus on relaxation rather than performance.
+This order helps people focus on relaxation rather than performance or recovery.

 Comparison